Use our Chrome Extension to find and select answers faster. Watch how it works .

 How does the enhanced cost-per-click (ECPC) bidding strategy work?

-Here is the answer of the question: How does the enhanced cost-per-click (ECPC) bidding strategy work?
+Question: How does the enhanced cost-per-click (ECPC) bidding strategy work?

 • ECPC looks at a listed target return on investment (ROI), then raises a max cost-per-click (CPC) bid.